Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 * The test script is installed as part of the `cray-cmstools-crayctldeploy` RPM.

 ## Test overview

+> Note: In CSM 1.6.0, a known issue causes a [Barebones Boot Test Failure](known_issues/barebones_boot_test_failure.md).
+This issue has been resolved in CSM 1.6.1.

 The script file location is `/opt/cray/tests/integration/csm/barebones_image_test`.
 Review the [Test prerequisites](#test-prerequisites) before proceeding.